ShuaiLYU/Deep-Learning-Approach-for-Surface-Defect-Detection/README.md

 # Deep-Learning-Approach-for-Surface-Defect-Detection
-  A Tensorflow implementation of "(cvpr2019)Segmentation-Based Deep-Learning Approach for Surface-Defect Detection"
+  A Tensorflow implementation of "**(cvpr2019)Segmentation-Based Deep-Learning Approach for Surface-Defect Detection**"
 # The test nevironment
 ```
 python 3.6